US Weather Bureau Station (Block Island)

-The U.S. Weather Bureau Station is an historic former weather station on Beach Avenue on Block Island, Rhode Island.
+The U.S. Weather Bureau Station is a historic former weather station on Beach Avenue on Block Island, Rhode Island.
 It is a two-story wood-frame structure, three bays wide, with a flat roof surrounded by a low balustrade.
 There is a full-width porch across the front, supported by grouped columns.
 The Classical Revival building was designed by Harding & Upman, and constructed in 1903, replacing a station destroyed by fire the previous year.
 It originally had meteorological instruments mounted on the roof and the grounds, and was used as a weather station until 1950.
 It was then converted for use as a summer tourist residence.

 It was added to the National Register of Historic Places in 1983.